clijockey/demo-java-app/jib.md

 </plugin>
 ```

+If you want to have a look at the container image then use dive - `dive gcr.io/$PROJECT_ID/demo-java-app-jib`

 You can now deploy your container in which ever way you prefer (K8s, Cloud Run etc.)

  ### Extended